Causal Inference for Multiple Treatments using Fractional Factorial Designs: Alternate designs to full factorial: Fractional and incomplete

 We can build confidence regions and confidence intervals analogously to what was reviewed in Section~\ref{sec:fac_stat_inf}.
-To be more rigorous in this section, we show how to use the results of \citet{li2017general} to build Wald-type confidence regions.
-First, note that there is a new matrix $\bm{G}^*$ that relates the treatment combinations in the fractional experiment to the unique treatment effect estimands and estimators defined for this experiment.
-For the $2^{3-1}$ example, recalling the aliasing structure which gives, for instance, $\bm{g}^{*}_{0} = \bm{g}^{*}_{123}$ and $\tilde{\tau}(2) = \tilde{\tau}(13)$, we have \spacingset#1{ } \spacingset{1}
+To be more rigorous in this section, we show how to use the results of \citet{li2017general} to build asymptotic Wald-type confidence regions.
+There is a new matrix $\bm{G}^*$ that relates the treatment combinations in the fractional experiment to the unique treatment effect estimands and estimators defined for this experiment.
+For the $2^{3-1}$ example, recalling the aliasing structure which gives $\bm{g}^{*}_{0} = \bm{g}^{*}_{123}$ and $\tilde{\tau}(2) = \tilde{\tau}(13)$, we have

-\spacingset#1{ } \spacingset{1.5} Define $\hat{\bm{\tau}}^{*}$ as the $2^{K-p}$ vector of unique treatment effect estimators that corresponds to estimands in $\tilde{\bm{\tau}}$ (shown in previous example).